shoeffner/mthesis/src/models_and_methods.md

 employing the mean and standard deviation $\mu_\text{mag}, \sigma_\text{mag}$ over the gradient magnitudes $\text{mag}_i = \left\lVert g_i \right\rVert_2$,
 and the model parameter $\theta$, which described the number of standard deviations.
-As explained in @sec:pipeline-steps, in Gaze $\theta$ can be configured and is set to \num{0.3} by default, following @Hume2012.
+As explained in @sec:pipeline-steps, in \Gaze{} $\theta$ can be configured and is set to \num{0.3} by default, following @Hume2012.

-So to detect a pupil center first the gradient image of the eye has to be calculated, for which Gaze uses the standard Sobel filter.
+So to detect a pupil center first the gradient image of the eye has to be calculated, for which \Gaze{} uses the standard Sobel filter.
 Using the gradient magnitudes and the model parameter $\theta$, a dynamic threshold $\vartheta$ can be calculated to discard all low gradients and normalize those which are not discarded, as defined in @eq:threshphi.
 Then, for each possible pupil center location $\hat{p}$,